 Time limits for appeals

-An appeal must be brought within 28 days of receiving notice of the AAT decision or within such further time as allowed by the court (AAT Act section 44(2A) and section 44AAA, Federal Court Rules 2011 and Federal Circuit and Family Court of Australia (Family Law) Rules 2021).
+An appeal must be brought within 28 days of receiving notice of the ART decision or within such further time as allowed by the court (ARTAct section 174, Federal Court Rules 2011 and Federal Circuit and Family Court of Australia (Family Law) Rules 2021).

 Parties to court proceedings

-The parties to a court appeal are the people who were the parties to the AAT proceedings when the AAT made the relevant decision (CSRC Act section 98D).
-For guidance on who can be a party to an AAT proceeding, see 4.2.5.
+The parties to a court appeal from a decision of the ART are the people who were the parties to the relevant ART proceeding (CSRC Act section 98D).
+For guidance on who can be a party to an ART proceeding, see 4.2.5.

 Powers of the court

-When deciding an appeal a court can make orders it thinks appropriate (AAT Act section 44(4) and section 44AAA(2)), including orders:
+When deciding an appeal, a court can make orders it thinks appropriate (ARTAct section 176), including orders:

-• setting aside the decision of the AAT
+• setting aside the decision of the ART

-• affirming the decision of the AAT, or
+• affirming the decision of the ART, or

-• directing the case back to the AAT for rehearing, with or without the hearing of further evidence.
+• directing the case back to the ART for rehearing, with or without the hearing of further evidence in accordance with the directions of the Court.

-A court may dismiss a proceeding relating to an AAT decision if it is satisfied that the proceeding is frivolous or vexatious (Federal Court of Australia Act 1976 section 20A, Federal Circuit and Family Court of Australia (Family Law) Rules 2021 rule 10.24(2)(a)).
+A court may dismiss a proceeding relating to an ART decision if it is satisfied that the proceeding is frivolous or vexatious (Federal Court of Australia Act 1976 section 20A, Federal Circuit and Family Court of Australia Act 2021 section 239.

 Implementation of a decision

-When an objection decision is made, or the AAT or the court make a decision, the Registrar must give effect to that decision immediately (CSRC Act section 110V).
+When an objection decision is made, or the ART or the court make a decision, the Registrar must immediately take such action as is necessary to give effect to that decision (CSRC Act section 110V).

-Effect of applying to a court on an AAT decision
+Effect of applying to a court from an ART decision

-An AAT decision continues to have effect from the time it is made and is not affected because a person appeals that decision.
-The Registrar or the other parent may take action to collect amounts, subject to the effect of a stay order issued by a court under the AAT Act, or the Registrar making a decision not to disburse payments to a payee.
+An ART decision continues to have effect from the time it is made and is not affected because a person appeals that decision.
+The Registrar or the other parent may take action to collect amounts, subject to the effect of a stay order issued by a court under the ARTAct, or the Registrar making a decision not to disburse payments to a payee.

 The Registrar may make a decision not to disburse any payments to a payee if a payer has applied to a court challenging the validity of the child support assessment, for reasons other than the parentage of the child concerned, and has requested a suspension of disbursement of payments to the payee.
 See 5.5.4 for further information about suspending payments to payees.